 The classic book from Garrett Oliver “should be at the top of every beer lover’s gift list,” says Sam Pecoraro, the head brewer at Von Ebert Brewing’s location in the Pearl District in Portland, Oregon.
 “Not only is it an aesthetically beautiful book, but it’s also a wealth of inspiration, resources, and references.
 Additionally, Oliver just launched the Michael Jackson Foundation for Brewing & Distilling, a grant-making organization that funds scholarship awards to Black, Indigenous, and people of color within the brewing and distilling trades.
 The book, along with a donation, would make the perfect gift!”

-Best Classic Beer Book: Michael Jackson’s Beer Companion: The World's Great Beer Styles, Gastronomy, and Traditions
+Michael Jackson The World's Great Beer Styles, Gastronomy, and Traditions

 This Michael Jackson was the world’s most important beer writer.
 “His books fused solid journalistic curiosity with his singular prose and wit,” says Dave McLean, a founder of Admiral Maltings.
 “He put in the miles long before we could travel the world online, and the photos and tales of his brewery visits deliver a powerful assist to his writing—writing that now feels like a beloved old uncle spinning tales from a simpler era.
 That’s something maybe we could all use a dose of right now.”

 Pages: 255 | Published: 1993 | Formats: Hardcover, paperback

 What to Look for in a Beer Gift

 A gift that performs a helpful function is a gift that will be appreciated.
 For beer lovers, that gift could be a cooler, bottle opener, koozie, carrier bag, or beer glass.
 Even books about beer are helpful since they educate and entertain at the same time.